Invictus420/TypeChecksandCastsKotlin/README.md

 # TypeChecksandCastsKotlin

-In kotlin you can use the 'is' operator to determine the specific datatype of an object.
+In kotlin you can use the `is` operator to determine the specific datatype of an object.

 ```kotlin
 if(obj !is String){